mneri/csv/IMPLEMENTATION.md

 ```
 The parser maintains a 64-character window (stride).
 The bitmask tells which characters to process, and which not.
 Using
 Kernighan's trick the bitmask is zeroed one bit at a time.
 Please, note that `Long.numberOfTrailingZeros()` is a HotSpot
-intrinsic and the result is calculated in a couple of CPU cycles.
-Much like the sequential parser, the vector parser
+intrinsic which in modern CPUs is compiled into a `tzcnt` instruction with a latency of ~1 CPU cycle.
+Much like the
-logic is incredibly simple and its main loop is about 30 lines of code.
+sequential parser, the vector parser logic is incredibly simple and its main loop is about 30 lines of code.

 Calculating the mask is not free, but the cost is very well offset by the savings downstream.